Erika Céspedes, YO! California Network Director

 Ashley Uyeda, YO!
 California Fellowship Director

 Ashley has over ten years of experience in the field of youth organizing for racial, economic, and gender justice.
 Her foundation in youth organizing comes from her work with SoCal for Youth in LA, a multi-racial network of youth organizations in Los Angeles that builds the capacity and power of youth organizing regionally across communities and issues.
-In 2007, she joined Khmer Girls in Action as an organizer with Cambodian American young women, and eventually served as their Organizing Director where she developed the strategic vision and direction of local and regional campaigns, led GOTV efforts, and focused campaign work on Anti-Deportation efforts, educational justice, young women’s health access and reproductive justice.
+In 2007, she joined Khmer Girls in Action as an organizer with Cambodian American young women, and eventually served as their Organizing Director where she developed the strategic vision and direction of local and regional campaigns, led GOTV efforts, and focused campaign work on School Based Wellness Center, Anti-Deportation efforts, educational justice, young women’s health access and reproductive justice.
+In her spare time, Ashley enjoys hanging out with her niece, baking and playing Taiko drums with her Taiko troupe in Los Angeles.

 Jeremy Lahoud, YO!
 California Project Director